masoud-maghsoudi/masoud-maghsoudi/README.md

 =================================
 Network and System Engineer
 ---------------------------
 Hi 👋, My name is Masoud.
-I write scripts with Python and Bash for automation, I am maintaining Network infrastructure and Linux based servers using Ansible, but learning Terraform is my next step toward automation.
+I write scripts with Python and Bash for automation, I am maintaining Network infrastructure and Linux based servers using Ansible, but recently added Terraform to my portfoilo.

 ✉️  You can contact me at masoud_maghsoudi@yahoo.com
 🧠  I'm learning Kubernetes and Terraform